OffchainLabs/decentralized-timeboost-spec/README.md

 Members may discard any received transaction that is clearly invalid and cannot become valid within the next minute.
 They may also discard any received transaction after one minute if that transaction has not progressed in the protocol.

-**Background: BFT consensus sub-protocol**

-The protocol relies on a consensus sub-protocol, which implements the following functionality.

-In each round, every honest member submits a message.
-If the round succeeds, all honest members receive the same result, which consists of messages submitted in the round by *N-F* of the members.
-Or the round can report failure.

-Multiple rounds can be in progress at the same time–a round can start before previous rounds have completed–but the rounds must start in order and complete in order.

-The details of the consensus sub-protocol are not specified here.

 **Background: threshold decryption**

 The protocol relies on a CCA-secure threshold encryption scheme that is not specified here.
 Transactions and bundles can be submitted in encrypted form, and these will be decrypted jointly by the members after their position in the sequencer’s output can no longer be manipulated.